AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

    ![](assets/create-audience3.png)

-1. Using the segment builder, you can enrich your audience with additional filters or by combining different audiences.
+1. Using the rule builder, you can enrich your audience with additional filters or by combining different audiences.
 See this [section](segment-builder.md).

    ![](assets/create-audience4.png)